How Many Credits Do Online MBA Programs Require?

 When In Doubt, Reach Out

 Many other credit variables exist, such as corporate placements for credit, internship requirements, and other credit transfer possibilities.
 Students are advised to contact school representatives with specific questions so that they can receive tailored answers according to their scenario.
-This is especially true considering that sometimes the information available on a school’s website may not be entirely up to date.
-The business world is changing fast, and so MBA curriculums must as well.
+This is especially true considering that sometimes the information on a school’s website may not be current.
+The business world is changing fast, so MBA curriculums must also.
 Don’t get left behind.

 Writer